 The Department of Labor releases its monthly jobs report (typically) on the first Friday of the month.
 Pay attention to the unemployment rate and how many jobs employers in the U.S. added or erased from their payrolls.

-The Labor Department also releases data every Thursday on how many individuals are filing and using unemployment benefits.
+The Labor Department also releases data every Thursday on how many individuals are filing for unemployment benefits.
 Since it’s released more frequently, it can be a faster way of tracking the virus impact in real-time.
+After holding in the millions for five straight months, the number of Americans filing new applications for unemployment benefits has averaged out to 970,800 over the past five weeks, though those weekly totals are still in the millions if you count applications for the CARES Act-backed Pandemic Unemployment Assistance (PUA) program.

 3. Track gross domestic product (GDP)

-Tracking gross domestic product (GDP), which shows how much the economy expanded or contracted over a three-month period, is another way of watching how the activity is fairing on a broader scale.
+Tracking gross domestic product (GDP), which shows how much the economy expanded or contracted over a three-month period, is another way of watching how the activity is faring on a broader scale.

 4. Keep an eye on what the Fed is doing (as well as Congress)

 Containing the fallout is often left up to monetary and fiscal policymakers.
-Lawmakers in Congress have already expanded paid sick leave and unemployment benefits and are delivering direct payments of $1,200 (or more) to soften the financial blow.
-Meanwhile, the Federal Reserve slashed interest rates to zero and enacted 11 emergency lending programs geared toward ensuring the recovery gets off to a solid start.
+Lawmakers have already expanded unemployment benefits and provided direct payments of $1,200 (or more) to soften the financial blow.
+Meanwhile, the Federal Reserve slashed interest rates to zero and enacted 13 emergency lending programs geared toward ensuring the recovery gets off to a solid start.

 If you’re wanting to track whether the coronavirus could lead to longer-term damage, it’s important to keep an eye on what’s happening across Washington, Azzarello says.